Tiling Template Programming

 // Template argument declaration

-ASCENDC_TPL_ARGS_DECL(AddCustomTemplate, // Operator OpType
+ASCENDC_TPL_ARGS_DECL(AddCustomTemplate, // Operator type

-Definition of the template parameter of the ASCENDC_TPL_DATATYPE_DECL(D_T_X, C_DT_FLOAT, C_DT_FLOAT16, ASCENDC_TPL_INPUT(0)), // DataType type: data type of the input parameter x.
+ASCENDC_TPL_DATATYPE_DECL(D_T_X, C_DT_FLOAT, C_DT_FLOAT16, ASCENDC_TPL_INPUT(0)), // Template argument declaration for DataType: data type of argument x.
 The value can be float16 or float32.
-ASCENDC_TPL_INPUT(0) indicates the 0th input on the kernel side.
+ASCENDC_TPL_INPUT(0) indicates the 0th input on the kernel.

-Definition of the template parameter of the ASCENDC_TPL_DATATYPE_DECL(D_T_Z, C_DT_FLOAT, C_DT_FLOAT16, ASCENDC_TPL_OUTPUT(0)), // DataType type: data type of the input parameter z.
+ASCENDC_TPL_DATATYPE_DECL(D_T_Z, C_DT_FLOAT, C_DT_FLOAT16, ASCENDC_TPL_OUTPUT(0)), // Template argument declaration for DataType: data type of argument z.
 The value can be float16 or float32.
-ASCENDC_TPL_OUTPUT(0) indicates the first output on the kernel side.
+ASCENDC_TPL_OUTPUT(0) indicates the 0th output on the kernel.

 ASCENDC_TPL_UINT_DECL(TILE_NUM, ASCENDC_TPL_8_BW, ASCENDC_TPL_UI_MIX, 2, 0, 2, 3, 5, 10, 12, 13, 9, 8),// Template argument declaration of the custom UINT type: The template arguments include the number of tiles, encoding bit width ASCENDC_TPL_8_BW (8 bits), which indicates that the number of template arguments does not exceed the 8-bit range, and ASCENDC_TPL_UI_MIX, which indicates that the value range is expressed in mixed mode.
 There are two groups of data {0–2} and {3–5} and exhaustive values 10, 12, 13, 9, and 8.
 The final result is {0, 1, 2, 3, 4, 5, 10, 12, 13, 9, 8}.